VertexCache/VertexCache/etc/dist-shell/README.md

 | `run_console.bat` | Starts the admin console client (Windows)     |
 | `VERSION`         | Server version identifier                     |

-> ⚠️ If a `VERSION` file is included, it should be copied from the root project during packaging to ensure consistency.

 ---

 ### Quick Start